Last Updated on January 6, 2019

 - 1 spiralized green apple

-- (if you don't have a spiralizer simply cut the apples into matchsticks.)
+- (if you don't have a spiralizer simply cut the fruits into matchsticks.)

 - 50 grams almond flakes, roasted (or walnuts)